varmfskii/basic_utils/README.md

 ## Supported Machines
 * Tandy/Radio Shack Color Computer 1, 2, and 3 and Dragon 32/64
+  * coco_detokenize.py

+    Convert a tokenized BASIC program into text

   * coco_pack.py

     Make a BASIC program take as little space as possible.